 The coolest thing is how many of YOU are sending us your nominations for SJVC Shout Outs!
 We were blown away by your participation, but we weren’t surprised at how many awesome people there are out there who belong to the SJVC community.
 Thanks to everyone who has joined in, and remember – keep your nominations coming!

 Want to nominate your favorite instructor, or a classmate who has been a big support to you?
-Nominate them by filling out this form.
+Contact us to learn how.

 Candace Hunter, Medical Assisting Instructor, Fresno Campus